HOME PAGE * SEARCH * UK KS3 level Science Quizzes for students aged ~13-14

 (6) Calorific values

-Measuring the calorific value of foods e.g. theoretical energy released on metabolising edible oil or fat using simple calorimeter experiments
+Measuring the calorific value of foods e.g. the theoretical energy released on metabolising edible oil or fat using simple calorimeter experiments

 You can measure the output of energy from metabolising energy rich foods via some simple laboratory experiments.